 Joint Access Mesh Networks

 What is Janmesh?
-What is MCPae ?
 What is a Janmesh box?

-Janmesh (SSID http://janmesh.net) is a citizen-to-citizen networking initiative, running nodes with an active CoOoOW stack (cjdns over OLSRD over open WiFi), that provide an alternative communication medium resistant to severely communication network-disruptive situations.
+Janmesh (SSID http://janmesh.net) is a citizen-to-citizen networking initiative, running nodes with an active CoOoOW stack (cjdns over OLSRD over open WiFi), that provide an alternative communication medium resistant to severely disruptive situations.

-A Janmesh box is a computing device (typically an old laptop) running as a Janmesh network node, connected to neighbourhood's nodes, and serving mesh connectivity and services toward the home LAN network
+A Janmesh box is a computing device (typically an unexpensive SoC/SbC computing device, or an old laptop) running as a Janmesh network node, connected to neighbourhood's nodes, and serving mesh connectivity and services toward the home LAN network

 How is the Janmesh Project doing?

-We already wrote a full documentation to get a working CoOoOW stack with a basic Ubuntu Linux computer.
-The network is up and runing at a local scale -Read more-
+A full documentation to get a working CoOoOW stack with basic Ubuntu GNU/Linux computers is available.
+The network is up and runing at a local scale

 And now learn more about citizen-to-citizen networking future...